 - Add cheese on each of the Talaba’s tops and the rest of the fried garlic.

 - Transfer the Talaba to a preheated oven and bake for 15 minutes.
 Make sure all the cheese melts and the Talaba looks brown.

 - Remove from the oven and sprinkle green parsley on the Talaba.

 - Put them on a plate, garnish with lemon parsley and lemon wedge and serve hot.

 - You can prepare this recipe using fresh or frozen Talaba.
 Note that you are only expected or recommended to eat 4 to 5 of them.
-Eating too much of the dead Talaba can lead to serious health complications.
+Eating too much Talaba can lead to serious health complications.

 Carbs – 20.3g